 Prior to joining Arkansas, he served for one season as the pitching coach at Cal State Northridge, before they temporarily dropped its program.
 The Matadors compiled a 42-20 record in 1999, thanks in large part to a pair of 11-game winners in Benny Flores and Erasmo Ramirez (who played with the Texas Rangers, Oakand Athletics and Florida Marlins from 2003-07).

-Montez returned to the high school baseball circuit in 1991 as an assistant coach at Montclair Prep High School in Van Nuys, Calif., where he coached Texas Rangers designated hitter Brad Fullmer and San Francisco Giant right-hander Russ Ortiz.
+Montez returned to the high school baseball circuit in 1991 as an assistant coach at Montclair Prep High School in Van Nuys, Calif., where he coached future major leaguers Brad Fullmer and Russ Ortiz.
 Montclair amassed a 59-12 record in the three seasons of Montez’s tenure, including a state championship in 1991.

 In 1994, Montez returned to the collegiate ranks as an assistant coach and recruiting coordinator at UC Santa Barbara.
-He helped lead the Gauchos to the NCAA West Regional in 1996 and signed one of the top recruiting classes (1995-96) that included five-time All-Star selection Michael Young (Texas Rangers) and the following year 2002 AL Cy Young Award winner Barry Zito (Oakland Athletics).
+He helped lead the Gauchos to the NCAA West Regional in 1996 and signed one of the top recruiting classes (1995-96) that included five-time All-Star selection Michael Young and the following year 2002 AL Cy Young Award winner Barry Zito.

 A four-year letterwinner at Pepperdine, Montez posted a 19-11 record while collecting three saves and helped the Waves to a Southern California Baseball Association title his senior year.
 He earned all-conference recognition after tallying a 6-3 record and a career-best 2.80 ERA as a sophomore.
 Montez was a first-round draft pick of the Mexican League’s Mexico City Reds.
 He played two seasons before returning to the United States to begin coaching.

-Tim is the father of three sons: David, Ryan and Adam.
+Montez is the father of three sons, David (28), Ryan (22) and Adam (13) along with three grandchildren.
+His son Ryan will be graduating from JU in the Spring of 2015.
 His niece, Monica, played softball at Florida State and was named ACC Rookie of the Year in 2006.